 As an Eller MBA, you will experience an MBA curriculum that operates at the intersection of intellectual rigor and market relevance.
-In addition to a thorough and comprehensive first year core experience — aimed at strengthening your analytical and communication skills and preparing you for your internship search — you will have ample opportunity to take your skills to the market as part of your educational experience.
-You will substantively engage with public or private enterprises as an analyst or consultant and you will analyze a publicly traded entity and present the findings to faculty and business people acting as your Board of Directors, Executives within the company, or Wall Street analysts all during your first year of study.
+In addition to a thorough and comprehensive first year core experience — aimed at strengthening your analytical and communication skills and preparing you for your internship — you will have ample opportunity to take your skills to the market as part of your educational experience.
+You will substantively engage with public or private enterprises as an analyst or consultant and you will analyze a publicly traded entity and present the findings to alumni and business people acting as your Board of Directors, Executives within the company, or Wall Street analysts all during your first year of study.

 Set in a two-year format with intensive 7.5-week and 15-week courses during the first year, the Eller MBA curriculum includes a portfolio of interesting and market-centered learning modules, highly tailored elective courses, international and project-based experiences with leadership development embedded throughout the curriculum.

 First Year Curriculum

-During your first year, you will be immersed in a core set of rigorous and analytically-oriented business topics including finance, accounting, marketing, economics, operations, management, leadership, and business communications.
+During your first year, you will be immersed in a core set of rigorous and analytically-oriented business topics including finance, accounting, marketing, economics, operations, management, information systems, leadership, and business communications.
 You will master these fundamentals for success in both individual and team-based settings.

 These core courses, augmented by experiential learning, managerial and business communications capabilities, and professional development activities, are designed to assure a comprehensive foundation that will prepare you to take full advantage of the academic and professional opportunities and choices you’ll face during the second year of the program.

 Between your first and second years at Eller, we place significant emphasis on you obtaining an internship related to your chosen field of study at Eller.
 We believe this experience to be an integral part of your education.

 |Pre-Session: Offered one week prior to start of Fall Semester